 Many films and TV shows are filmed in Georgia, too.
 Newnan is close to the filming sites of a popular series involving zombies.
 Residents of Newnan have become accustomed to seeing camera crews and stars out and about their town.
-One thing that no one in Georgia can get used to is the problem of opioid and other substance abuse.
+One thing that no one in Georgia can get used to is the problem of opioid and other substance misuse.
 Georgia now ranks as one of 11 states with the highest numbers of prescription opioid deaths.
 These deaths were preventable in most cases, and future deaths from opioid misuse can be prevented if the public can become better educated about the issue.

 You’re not alone in this struggle.